MichaelBreitung/typescript-boiler-plate/README.md

 3) Create the project: `cookiecutter https://github.com/MichaelBreitung/typescript-boiler-plate.git`
 4) When asked for a project name, provide one.
 Ideally, use a single word.
 5) Next you'll be asked for the "project_slug".
 This will be used as folder name for the project and as name for the library.
+6) Next you'll be asked for the "project_lib_name".
+This will be used as for the IIFE lib - use a single word.
-6) You can also select if you want only a ESM, a CJS, or a IIFE module.
+7) You can also select if you want only a ESM, a CJS, or a IIFE module.
 Or you can select to create "all".

 A new folder with the project will be created under "project_slug".
 Git will already be initialized.